IBM-Cloud/get-started-go/README.md

 # Getting started with Go on IBM Cloud
 To get started, we'll take you through a sample Go hello world app, help you set up a development environment and deploy to IBM Cloud.

+The following instructions are for deploying the application as a Cloud Foundry application.
+To deploy as a container to **IBM Cloud Kubernetes Service** instead, [see README-kubernetes.md](README-kubernetes.md)

 ## Prerequisites

 You'll need the following: